How Senior-focused Technology Changes Assisted Living

 The degree of socialization residents have with people in their lives – family, friends, caregivers – is an important component of their wellbeing.
 Increasing the volume and variety of a resident’s engagement improves physical and mental health as well as the overall quality of life.
 Technology can be a big driver of this.

 The reality is that for most residents in senior living communities, technology is intimidating.
+Learning how to use an ipad, download an app, or operate any kind of new technology can be overwhelming for some older adults.
 These residents may not embrace a device they don’t recognize or is overly complex.
 Integrating technology into a device familiar to residents greatly increases the likelihood that they will adopt it.

 Integrating Entertainment and Engagement

 Television viewing is the most popular pastime of residents in senior living communities.
 According to the US Bureau of Labor Statistics, more than 89% of seniors aged 65 and older watch television every day.
 On average they spend more than four hours per day in front of their sets.
 Integrating technology-based engagement solutions with the television discretely introduces new technology in a device residents use every day.
-It also delivers a new way to connect them with the community, family, and a host of functionality that drives purposeful, measurable engagement.
+It also delivers a new way to connect them with the community, family, and a host of functionality that drives purposeful, measurable engagement while also decreasing loneliness among this older adult population.

 The television continues to provide senior living residents with the standard offering of news and entertainment, and can also deliver: